Opinion | To prevent the next pandemic, we must find the source of covid-19. China’s stonewalling is unacceptable.

 The pandemic strain, a coronavirus, carried a feature known as a furin cleavage site, located on the spike protein.
 When cleaved by furin, a human enzyme, this site enhances the ability of the attacking virus to enter human lung cells and produce disease.

 We live in a sea of viruses.
 Why did this particular one break out in this huge Chinese metropolis, and not elsewhere?
-Where did the virus acquire the furin cleavage site, since no other viruses in the sarbecovirus subgenus, to which its closest relatives belong, has this feature?
+Where did the virus acquire the furin cleavage site, since no other viruses in the sarbecovirus subgenus, to which its closest relatives belong, have this feature?

 The origin of the virus is unknown.
 A credible investigation is needed and could help prevent the next pandemic.
-Much more could be done to get at the truth, but is not being done.
+Much more could be done to get at the truth, but it is not being done.

 Coming up empty-handed